kunimitaiyoh/typescript-virtual-template/README.md

 # TypeScript Virtual Template

-A statically typed, fluent template format for Virtual DOM with TypeScript.
+*TypeScript Virtual Template* (*TSVT*) is a statically typed, fluent template format for Virtual DOM with TypeScript.

 ## Features